Alexander Boldizar: Career

 Boldizar worked briefly as an attorney at the San Francisco and Prague offices of Baker & McKenzie, before leaving law in order to write.
-He has been an art gallery director in Indonesia, a "host" in a hostess bar in Japan, a hermit in Tennessee, a paleontologists' guide in the Sahara, a porter on Bylot Island in the Canadian High Arctic, a speechwriter for the police-oversight Civilian Complaint Review Board in New York City, and an editor of the first pan-Asian art magazine.
+He has been an art gallery director in Indonesia, a "host" in a hostess bar in Japan, a hermit in Tennessee, a paleontologists' guide in the Sahara, a porter on Bylot Island in the Canadian High Arctic, a speechwriter for the police-oversight New York City Civilian Complaint Review Board, and an editor of the first pan-Asian art magazine.

-He has published over eighty articles in fiction venues like Transition Magazine, Fiction International, Chicago Quarterly Review, Literary Imagination, and Phantasmagoria, nonfiction venues like Harper's Bazaar, The Globe and Mail, Shambhala Sun, Liberty Magazine, C-Arts Magazine, and Harvard Law Record, and legal venues like the European Journal of International Law and Golden Gate Law Review.
+He has published over eighty articles in fiction venues like Transition Magazine, Fiction International, Chicago Quarterly Review, Literary Imagination, and Phantasmagoria, nonfiction venues like Harper's Bazaar, The Globe and Mail, Shambhala Sun, Liberty, C-Arts Magazine, and Harvard Law Record, and legal venues like the European Journal of International Law and Golden Gate Law Review.
 He worked as an editor of C-Arts Magazine, a contemporary art magazine published out of Singapore, for which he has interviewed artists like Damien Hirst and Ashley Bickerton.

-He has one novel, titled The Ugly, about Muzhduk the Ugli the Fourth, a member of a lost tribe of boulder-throwing Slovaks living in the mountains of Siberia whose land is stolen by American lawyers.
-An absurdist satire of law, The Ugly was voted the top new release of September 2016 on Goodreads and was named one of the "Best Books of 2016: Best Fiction" by Entropy Magazine.
+His first novel titled The Ugly, published by Brooklyn Arts Press, follows the life of Muzhduk the Ugli the Fourth, a member of a lost tribe of boulder-throwing Slovaks living in the mountains of Siberia whose land is stolen by American lawyers.
+An absurdist satire of law, The Ugly was voted the top new release of September 2016 on Goodreads and was named one of the "Best Books of 2016: Best Fiction" by Entropy magazine.

+His second novel, released in 2024, is titled The Man Who Saw Seconds, about Preble Jefferson, who can see five seconds into the future.
+This causes him to come into conflict against the New York City Police Department, and later the federal government.
+The novel won the 2025 Locus Award for Best SF Novel.

 The Harvard Law Record published a profile of Boldizar's career in March 2010.
 He has also been profiled on Allie Bates' Novelspot and on Slovak Spectrum television.
 Kanadsky Slovak newspaper named him one of the most notable Slovaks "in Canada and probably in North America."